 'We knew that the cash-for-work opportunity will come to an end and the chance of getting another opportunity was limited, but now we have got used to going out for work.
 I had a space in my caravan; we managed to save from our salaries, put in the one-month bonus offered by UN Women.
 We also borrowed money from relatives and bought two sewing machines and an electric generator.
 Now, we have some money left over to buy Lycra material fabrics (preferred by Syrian women), yarns, accessories, etc. We have hands-on experience in sewing, designing models, marketing our services and selling our products through word-of-mouth & WhatsApp at cost price to attract customers.
 We started this small project two months ago.
 Half of the profits go into buying materials and the other half to pay off the debt.
 Sometimes, we offer our services for free to poor vulnerable women who would like to recycle their old clothes to make clothes for their children.
-We aspire to expand our small project, provide job opportunities to other women and display our products in camp shops so that women can find all that they need within the camp itself.'- give a greater number or women access to these opportunities.
-Once 'graduated', their work opportunities were limited due to the policy framework and overall context.
-The setting of the refugee camps, particularly Baserma camp which was small and was located at a significant distance from Erbil with limited public transport, provided limited business opportunities.
-Women who had received cash-for-work for hairdressing recounted how it was difficult to charge for hairdressing services in the camp as women could get them free of charge from hairdressing cash for work participants.
+We aspire to expand our small project, provide job opportunities to other women and display our products in camp shops so that women can find all that they need within the camp itself.'- framework in the host countries, the limited opportunities in refugee camps and, to a lesser extent, host communities, the existing skill sets and education levels of the women, and the familiarity of the areas to targeted women.
+There were examples of expanding the vocational training women received to non-traditional areas; in Lebanon, some participants received training on repairing mobile phones.